soggybag/front-end-React/03-react-intro/README.md

 }
 ```

-A simple component is just a function that takes props as a prameter and returns JSX.
+A simple component is just a function that takes props as a parameter and returns JSX.

 - Smart Components use props in the same way as simple Components.
 These Components also keep
 an internal state.
 Think of state as variables owned by the Component.
 Changing a Component's